HOME

 Sheldon clamp™

-A circumcision device with two sets of flat jaws.
-The first set grasps the acroposthion, the second set, the foreskin proper, ahead of the glans - if the boy is lucky.
+The first of its two pairs of flat jaws grasps the acroposthion, the second set, the foreskin proper, ahead of the glans - if the boy is lucky.
 A straight cut is made between the two sets, resulting in a low circumcision similar to the tribal cut.
 Making the operator slice into a small aperture in the instrument almost guarantees an awkward cut.
 The Sheldon Clamp has reportedly been withdrawn because of lawsuits, but was still in use as late as 1994.

 Sheldon Clamp